 I sink into the car seat and it start it.
 I drive through the covered bridge and head up the hill.
 I stop at the gas station and buy some water and beef jerky to snack on.
 I seriously doubt I’ll have the energy to cook when I get home.
 I will be stopping at Chipotle for a burrito bowl.
 I get on the interstate and it will an hour drive home.
 I know I’ll sleep good tonight.

 We all exactly remember the place and time when we caught our first fish.
-Mine was on a dock on a small lake east of Parry Sound at my mother's friend cottage back in the summer of 1977.
+Mine was on a dock on a small lake east of Parry Sound at my mother friend's cottage back in the summer of 1977.
 Her friend's husband put a worm on a hook and helped me cast the bobber out.
-With a few minutes, I caught my first fish, a sunfish and that laid the foundation of my passion and love for fishing.
+Within a few minutes, I caught my first fish, a sunfish and that laid the foundation of my passion and love for fishing.

 My father wasn't the outdoorsy type.
 The closest he got the outdoors was the golf course.
 I was left to own devices on how to fish.
 I was a voracious reader as I spent hours reading books and magazines.
 With a cheap rod and reel from Canadian Tire, I would ride my bike down dirt roads fishing the lakes, river, and creeks nearby home.
 As I got older, that’s when I took a great appreciation of nature and the environment.